Peltocephalus maturin: Paleobiology

-Diet in turtles can generally be inferred based on the height of the skull as well as the proportions and complexity of the triturating surface, which is used to cut and grind food.
-In this regard, Peltocephalus maturin bears close resemblance to its modern relative.
-Overall, podocnemidids are omnivores that consume varying levels of plant material, with Peltocephalus dumerilianus incorporating the greatest amount of other animals into its diet including apple snails.
-This is expressed through a much more simple triturating surface than what is seen in more herbivorous podocnemidids.
-The narrow triturating surface of Peltocephalus maturin is not especially well suited for durophagy nor herbivory, however at the same time the midline ridge that separates the triturating surfaces from another does suggest slightly less carnivorous habits than those of P. dumerilianus.
+Diet in turtles can generally be inferred based on the height of the skull, as well as the proportions and complexity of the triturating surface, which is used to cut and grind food.
+In this regard, P. maturin bears close resemblance to its modern relative.
+Overall, podocnemidids are omnivores that consume varying levels of plant material, with P. dumerilianus incorporating the greatest amount of animal matter into its diet, including apple snails.
+This is expressed through a much simpler triturating surface than those seen in more herbivorous podocnemidids.
+The narrow triturating surface of P. maturin is not especially well suited for durophagy nor herbivory, but at the same time, the midline ridge that separates the triturating surfaces from each other does suggest slightly less carnivorous habits than those of P. dumerilianus.

-The great size of this species might have been a factor that allowed it to fill a different nische from other podocnemidids, something that has been a proposed factor in the coexistence of the large-bodied Caninemys and Stupendemys during the Miocene and could also be responsible for the coexistence of today's Amazonian podocnemidids.
-The evolution of such a large bodysize further matches certain patterns within reptile evolutions, with prior size increases being noted to have taken place during the Paleogene in podocnemidids and snakes (like Titanoboa) as well as during the Miocene with podocnemidids and crocodilians (like Purussaurus).
-The discovery of Peltocephalus maturin matches the great size seen in certain Quaternary squamates like the varanid megalania (Varanus priscus), the teiid Tupinambis uruguaianensis, and the madtsoiid Wonambi.
-Other testudines reached massive sizes during this time as well, such as Megalochelys atlas.
+The great size of this species might have been a factor that allowed it to fill a different niche from other podocnemidids, which has been a proposed factor in the coexistence of the large-bodied Caninemys and Stupendemys during the Miocene and could also be responsible for the coexistence of today's Amazonian podocnemidids.
+The evolution of such a large bodysize further matches certain patterns within reptile evolutions, with prior size increases being noted to have taken place during the Paleogene in podocnemidids and snakes (such as Titanoboa), as well as during the Miocene with podocnemidids and crocodilians (such as Purussaurus).
+The discovery of P. maturin matches the great size seen in certain Quaternary squamates including the varanid megalania (Varanus priscus), the teiid Tupinambis uruguaianensis, and the madtsoiid Wonambi.
+Other testudines reached massive sizes during this time, as well, such as Megalochelys atlas.

 Extinction

-Ferreira and colleagues speculate that the extinction of Peltocephalus maturin may have been tied to exploitation by humans.
-Part of their reasoning is based on the extinction of various island species such as the turtles of the Turks and Caicos Islands as well as the meiolanids of Vanuatu and New Caledonia which are often thought to have been driven to extinction by human overhunting.
-Some of the earliest evidence for humans arriving in South America dates to roughly 12.6 to 9.8 thousand years BP and thus overlap with the presence of Peltocephalus maturin.
+Ferreira and colleagues speculate that the extinction of P. maturin may have been tied to exploitation by humans.
+Part of their reasoning is based on the extinction of various island species such as the turtles of the Turks and Caicos Islands, as well as the meiolanids of Vanuatu and New Caledonia, which are often thought to have been driven to extinction by human overhunting.
+Some of the earliest evidence for humans arriving in South America dates to roughly 12.6 to 9.8 thousand years BP, so overlap with the presence of P. maturin.
 Furthermore, sites that show signs of human habitation also preserve the remains of both tortoises and podocnemidids, with even modern humans still hunting turtles for their meat.
-At the same time, there is no evidence that humans and Peltocephalus maturin ever actually met, meaning that the reason for this species' extinction remains uncertain until the discovery of better materials provides more clues.
+At the same time, no evidence has been found that humans and P. maturin ever actually coexisted, meaning that the reason for this species' extinction remains uncertain until the discovery of better materials provides more clues.